blidau/digital-writing-2024/README.md

 No class due to the public holiday.
 Continue with the exercises for week 1 and the readings.

 ## Before Week 3

+Complete the week 1 exercises.
+If you have problems setting up your GitHub account or repository for your digital writing folio, I can answer any questions at the start of class in week 3.

 Read (on top of the weekly readings):
 1. The fiction game [Depression Quest](http://www.depressionquest.com/)